kubernetes-retired/kubefed/docs/federating_crds.md

 # Federate a CRD in the target cluster

 Handling arbitrary resources is one of the essential use-cases for federation.
-This example will demonstrate how to configure federation to handle a previously unknown, arbitrary custom resource.
+This example will demonstrate how to configure federation to handle a previously unknown, arbitrary Custom Resource.

+**Note:**
+If your Custom resource works with a controller, the controller should be handle separately.

 ### Prerequisites

 The federation v2 suppports installation for both cluster-scoped and namespace-scoped.
-In user guide, we are following cluster-scoped federation and deploying federation controller in the namespace `federation-system`.
+In [user guide](./userguide.md), we are following cluster-scoped federation and deploying federation controller in the namespace `federation-system`.
 Also, you will be creating the two clusters i.e. `cluster1` and `cluster2` and federation v2 will be installed on `cluster1`.

 ### Example CRD to federate

-Let's say you want to federate a CRD of the type `Bar` then use the following `bar_crd.yaml`.
+Let's say you want to federate a CRD of the type `Bar` then use the following [bar_crd.yaml](../example/crd/bar_crd.yaml).

 ```
 apiVersion: apiextensions.k8s.io/v1beta1